dominickenn/main/collated/functional/dominickenn.md

     /**
      * Constructs an {@code DateAdded}.
      *
-     * @param dateAdded A valid date.
+     * @param dateAdded A valid DateAdded.
+     * @throws IllegalValueException if the {@code LocalDate} class is unable to parse {@code dateAdded}.
      */
     public DateAdded(String dateAdded) {
         requireNonNull(dateAdded);
         checkArgument(isValidDateAdded(dateAdded), MESSAGE_DATEADDED_CONSTRAINTS);
+        if (dateAdded.equals("current_date")) {
-        //temporary fix for xml file bug due to PrioriTask's dependence on the current date if (dateAdded.equals("current_date")) {
-            this.date = LocalDate.now();
+            //fix for xml file bug due to PrioriTask's dependence on the current date this.date = LocalDate.now();
         } else {
             //actual code that is run when tests are not running